Dota 2 Drafting Guide

 Drafting in Dota 2 means to pick 5 heroes that fit well together.
 At every start of a Dota 2 match, the drafting phase starts in which players can pick a hero.

-It is a big challenge to create a great team that is able to counter the enemy team.
+As a Dota 2 beginner but also as an advanced player, it is a big challenge to create a great team that is able to counter the enemy team.
 If you play captains mode, one selected player makes the hero picks for all players to bundle the complex task onto one experienced leader.
 As you may know, Dota 2 is a team game, where everyone has to play specific roles according to every situation.
 In this Dota 2 Picking Guide, I will show you that picking good heroes for every role is essential to guarantee a victory.

 Imagine your team has already picked 3 cores and then the 2 remaining guys decide to pick another core and a jungle Legion Commander (OMG!).
 In most cases, this will be a total disaster and a loss.
 So, I am sure you’re a good guy that doesn’t pick the Jungle Legion Commander, RIGHT?
 If you’re not, you might be wondering, “but why I cannot pick another core into my 4 core team?.”